torproject/stem/docs/tutorial.rst

      - .. image:: /_static/label/mirror_mirror_on_the_wall.png
           :target: tutorial/mirror_mirror_on_the_wall.html

+       Getting and acting upon information about relays in the Tor network.
+       Relay information is provided through documents called **descriptors**.
-       Getting and acting on information about relays in the Tor network.
-This walks you through Tor descriptors, both where to get them and writing a small script to tell you the fastest Tor exits.
+       This walks you through both where to get them and a small script to tell you the fastest Tor exits.